-Elizabeth Ellet was a pioneering historian who recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.
+Elizabeth Ellet recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.

 She was the first to treat women as fit subjects for history, and one of the first women to claim a place as a historian.
 In 1846 she began writing about the women who influenced the course of the American Revolution, delving into their personal letters and diaries.